Affine Grassmannians and the geometric Satake in mixed characteristic

-We will start with a reductive group $G$ over $\bZ_p$, a geometric conjugacy class of cocharacters $\mu: \bG_m\to G$, and a $\sigma$-conjugacy class $b$ of $G(L)$ with a representative in $G(W)p^{\mu} G(W)$, still denoted by $b$.
-We assume that there exists a free $\bZ_p$-lattice $\La$\footnote{Our $\La$ corresponds to $\La^*$, and $\mu$ corresponds to $-\mu$ in \cite{Ki}.} and a faithful presentation
+Now we start with a reductive group $G$ over $\bZ_p$, a geometric conjugacy class of cocharacters $\mu: \bG_m\to G$, and a $\sigma$-conjugacy class $b$ of $G(L)$ with a representative in $G(W)p^{\mu} G(W)$, still denoted by $b$.
+We assume that there exists a free $\bZ_p$-lattice $\La$\footnote{Our $\La$ corresponds to $\La^*$, and $\mu$ corresponds to $-\mu$ in \cite{Ki}.} and a faithful representation